vishwgupta/understandingNutsAndBoltsOfMachineLearning/README.md

 # understandingNutsAndBoltsOfMachineLearning
-# understandingNutsAndBoltsOfMachineLearning This repository has many code instances which helped me in understanding details of algorithms in machine learning
+This repository has many code instances which helped me in understanding details of algorithms in machine learning